MisterDA/saturn/README.md

 `val transfer : t -> t -> unit` function with the right properties and add it directly to `Saturn.Queue` module.

-If you think of any such functions, that is useful and missing, let's us know by creating an issue!
+If you think of any such functions, that is useful and missing, let us know by creating an issue!

 #### Composable Parallelism-Safe Data Structures